Studies and surveys show that more than 45 million Americans enjoy watching birds, both at home and away from their home.

 Birds aren’t much different than humans in that regard.
 They prefer feeding stations that keep a well-stocked supply of delicious, wholesome food.
 In turn, they’ll reward you with their loyalty and frequent visits.

 As such, it pays to invest in great-quality food.
-While you can pick up a bag of economical feed at any big box store, many of these contain fillers and unnecessary ingredients that aren’t beneficial to the health or longevity of the birds you want to support.
+While you can pick up a bag of economical feed at any big box store, many of these contain fillers and unnecessary ingredients that aren’t beneficial to the health or longevity of the wild birds you want to support.

 At the same time, the opposite also holds true.
 One visit to a feeder filled with junk food, and most bird species won’t frequent it again, until something better is offered.